StreetTree: A Large-Scale Global Benchmark for Fine-Grained Tree Species Classification: StreetTree Dataset

 The StreetTree dataset contains 12,235,152 samples representing 3,365,485 individual urban street trees across 133 countries.
 Each record consists of three key components: (1) the taxonomic and spatial attributes of the tree; (2) the corresponding street view image; and (3) the metadata associated with that image.
 Specifically, the taxonomic and spatial attributes of the tree include its geographic coordinates (latitude and longitude), its location (country and city), the observation date, and a four-level taxonomic hierarchy (order, family, genus, and species; e.g., Order: Sapindales; Family: Sapindaceae; Genus: Acer; Species: Acer rubrum).
 The street view image metadata includes the latitude and longitude of the GSV sample point, the year and month of image capture, and the corresponding season.

 We analyze the key distributional characteristics of the StreetTree dataset, focusing on its taxonomic composition, seasonal distribution, and temporal coverage.
-As can be seen from Figure~\ref{stats} (a)-(d), in terms of species distribution, the order and family levels show relatively balanced sample counts, whereas the genus and species levels display a pronounced long-tailed structure.
+As can be seen from Figure~\ref{stats} (a)-(d), the sample distribution exhibits a pronounced long-tailed structure across all four taxonomic levels (order, family, genus, and species).
 Statistical indicators show that at the genus level, skewness is 12.27 and kurtosis is 198.46; at the species level, skewness reaches 14.71 with a kurtosis of 292.03.
 These values reflect extremely strong positively-skewed and heavy-tailed distributions, in which a small number of high-frequency classes account for a large proportion of samples, while the vast majority of classes appear only rarely.
 This structure mirrors the inherent unevenness of real-world urban tree distributions and implies that models may naturally bias toward frequent classes while facing generalization challenges on rare categories.

 For the seasonal distribution, Figure~\ref{stats} (e) show a relatively balanced yet slightly uneven seasonal composition.
 Spring, summer, autumn, and winter account for 25.3\%, 31.6\%, 28.0\%, and 16.1\%, respectively.
 This distribution reflects the phenological cycles throughout the year and ensures that the dataset captures substantial seasonal variation in tree appearance, including leaf color, bark texture, and growth status.
 Overall, the diversity of seasonal observations enables models to learn season-dependent visual patterns more effectively and enhances their ability to adapt to appearance variation in real-world environments.